aless80/tantrix/README.md

 Manually closing the windows (e.g. with Alt+F4) now triggers an event so that the server knows it.

 ## TODO
-colors: prevent player from starting game with same color. create dialog for solitaire alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken?
+rx click rotates the other way
-Quit game goes back to room
+colors: create dialog for solitaire alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken?
-decide what to do with quit and sendmessage methods in waitingRoomNew rx click rotates the other way
+Quit game goes back to room?

 #BUG
 no turn change after single forced tile